 Blenkinsopp Hall and to its west Blenkinsopp Castle lie respectively on the north and south sides of the Tipalt Burn valley and the busy A69 road that follows its course.

-Blenkinsopp hall was originally called Dryburnhaugh but was renamed through association with the Blenkinsopp family.
+Blenkinsopp Hall was originally called Dryburnhaugh but was renamed through association with the Blenkinsopp family.
 A John Blenkinsopp resided here from around 1663.
-The present hall was built sometime before 1812 and remained in the hands of the Bleninsopps and later the Blenkinsopp-Coulsons of Jesmond until 1876 when it was sold to Edward Joicey and it remains a private house today.
+The present hall was built sometime before 1812 and remained in the hands of the Blenkinsopps and later the Blenkinsopp-Coulsons of Jesmond until 1876 when it was sold to Edward Joicey.
+It remains a private house today.

-Blenkinsopp Castle about a mile to the west of the hall but on the south side of the Tipalt Burn and A69 is a building of much greater antiquity.
+Blenkinsopp Castle, about a mile to the west of the hall but on the south side of the Tipalt Burn and the A69, is a building of much greater antiquity.
 It was commenced in 1349 when a Thomas Blenkinsopp was granted a licence to crenellate (create a castle) from his existing manor house called ‘Blenekensope’.